Seven Steps in Coping with a Negative Child

 When our son was three years old, he told us that he never had a good day.
 We asked what a good day was.
 His reply, "There are only four good days a year: my birthday, Halloween, Christmas, and Easter."
 His philosophy has not changed.
 Chuck is capable of having a good time, he enjoys doing things he wants to do, but basically, he sees the world through a haze of doubt.
 He doubts that things will be that good.
 His sister on the other hand, is always looking for the bright side.
 She is happy to be alive and enjoys the world.
 If something goes wrong today, she knows it will be better tomorrow.

 I would never choose a negative temperament for a child.
 Chuck's negativism was driving me crazy by the time he was two.
 I went back to the research on personality that I had studied years before and found the description of Chuck.
 I didn't like it but I knew we had to accept the fact that we had a negative child.
-Not only is a negative child difficult for parents, it is a hard life for the child.
+Not only is a negative child difficult for parents, but it is also a hard life for the child.

 According to the studies, we can enhance desirable traits and subdue less than desirable traits but we can not change a child into something that he or she is not.
 These steps were derived from personal experience.